osm-merge/osm-merge/docs/tm-splitter.md

 used to make data extracts using ogr2ogr or osmium.
 Each output file has the name of the region as the filename.

+This is only useful if you are just getting started on a large mapping campaign.
+For OSM Merge, this splits all the public lands into a file that can then be furthur split.

 ## Grid Creation

 Once the files for each region have been generated, they are still large.
-Next a grid can be generated from each region as a MultiPloygon.
-Each task in the grid is the maximum size supported to create a Tasking Manager project, which is 5000square km.
+Next a grid can be generated from each region as a MultiPolygon.
+Each task in the grid is the maximum size supported to create a Tasking Manager project, which is 5000km square.

 # Task Creation